jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 (2) The power of making rules under this section shall extend to all matters of practice or procedure and matters relating to or concerning the effect or operation in law of any practice or procedure in any case within the jurisdiction of the court; but shall not extend to the prescribing of fees.
 (3) Without limiting the generality of the foregoing provisions of this section, rules of court may be made in respect of all or any of the following matters:
   (a) prescribing forms to be used for the purposes of any proceedings before the court:
-  (b) prescribing the district or office in which proceedings are to be commenced, and the procedure to be adopted where proceedings are commenced on one district or office but should, under this Act or any other enactment or the rules, have been commenced in another district or office:
+  (b) prescribing the district or office in which proceedings are to be commenced, and the procedure to be adopted where proceedings are commenced in one district or office but should, under this Act or any other enactment or the rules, have been commenced in another district or office:
   (c) prescribing the circumstances in which proceedings may be transferred from one district to another, and the procedure consequent on such transfer:
   (d) prescribing the form of the records of the court and providing for the custody of such records:
   (e) providing for the receipt of and accounts for all money paid into or out of court: